FELPSTS/CRUD-NODE/README.md

 # CRUD-NODE-

-This my repository of learnig in NODE for creating the system Crud and utilize Arquiteture POO
+This my repository of learnig in NODE for creating the system Crud

 ### How to de open project